ArthurPeyrichou/FlowFrontend/README.md

 **Dev mode :**

-To start the server vue.JS, go to the folder /vuejs_project and type :
+To start the server vue.JS, go to the root folder and type :

-`npm install --only=prod`
+- `npm install --only=prod`

-then

-`npm run serve`
+- `npm run serve`

 > The server is running on port 4200 by default (http://localhost:4200)

 **Prod mode :**

-Go to the folder /vuejs_project and type :
+Go to the root folder and type :

-`npm install --only=prod`
+- `npm install --only=prod`
-`npm run build`
+- `npm run build`

 Get the folder dist/ in root, and move his contains in production root folder.